 6. Natural fibers do tend to behave as natural fibers will.
 This means there may be some wrinkling.
 There may be some color variance in the flax linen.
 We have done our best to update our manufacturing process to ensure that our bedding stays as smooth as possible (including a stop to any pilling) when the proper washing techniques are used.

 Ok, let's dive right into our care guide by fabric.

 Our French Flax Linen bedding can be machine washed on a gentle cycle with cool water, and can be tumble dried on low, though air drying is preferred.
 These can also be steamed or gently ironed, but please note that linen, by nature, is a wrinkly fabric.

 A key thing to remember here is that linen is a natural fiber, so it behaves like a natural fiber would.
 These fabrics are durable, but are meant to be cared for gently in order to keep them in perfect condition for years.

 Let's start with eucalyptus bedding: Again, this bedding is best washed on a gentle machine cycle, or hand-washed with your preferred detergent if you prefer that process.
 You can then hang-dry, tumble dry on low, or have them steamed.
+To reduce wrinkles, we suggest taking the items out of the dryer right away, or steaming after drying.
 You may also decide to dry clean your sheets and duvet cover as needed, but try to avoid doing this often.

-For our comforters, we definitely recommend sending this out for dry cleaning, especially if you do not have a high capacity dryer.
+For our comforters, we definitely recommend sending this out for dry cleaning.
 This is a bulky item, even if it is a lightweight iteration.
 This will allow you to have a good, deep clean without overloading your washer and dryer.